my-best-day/medium/readme.md

 We achieved MLM accuracy approaching **60%** after pre-training from scratch on the WikiText-103 dataset.
 This is considered good results.

-Here is a cherry picked example.
+Here is a cherry-picked example.
 The first block shows the predictions inside /slashes/.
 The second block is the original text.

 ---